BrahimChatri/venom-holders-verify/README.md

 2. **Create Environment Variables**:

-Rename `.env.dev`To `.env` and Remplace Valeu of  following variables :
+Rename `.env.dev`To `.env` and Remplace values of  following variables :

 ```sh
 TOKEN = Your Discord bot token